what-if-horizon/what-if-data-donation/workflow_data_donation_tool.md

 - **Output**: Data donations flattened into multiple interpretable tables

 #### The Rationale
-To make the data interpretable for the participants and give them a fair opportunity to opt out of the data they do not wish to donate, the JSONs need to be flattened into tables.
+To make the data interpretable for participants — and to give them a fair opportunity to opt out of specific information — the raw JSON files provided by platforms must be flattened into tabular form.

+While Port (Boeschoten et al., 2023) in conjunttion with Next defines the overall architecture of the Data Donation Tool, researchers are responsible for writing a Python script that specifies which data to extract and how to parse it for each platform and language analyzed.

+This process is challenging and time-consuming because of the extensive variation in data structures across and within social media companies.
+Folder names, JSON file names, internal paths, and key names all vary inconsistently — introducing substantial complexity and risk of error.

+To address this, we developed a method to automatically generate the necessary parsing logic.
+The approach relies on a CSV file describing the structure of each platform’s data and uses it to generate Python objects that contain detailed parsing instructions for each JSON file (or for tabular data, in the case of TikTok).

+This modular approach significantly reduces manual coding effort, minimizes structural errors across platforms, and ensures reproducibility in how data is parsed and flattened.

 #### The Strategy
-The variables with an ID in the 'KeepID' column in the `[<'platform'>_Merged_Structures_Annotated.csv](https://github.com/what-if-horizon/what-if-data-donation/tree/master/structure_donations/Annotated_schema_df) are standardised and wrangled into a script which serves as input for the user interface and generates the tables.
+1) **Entry Generation** – We use the script generate_entries.py to generate what we call entries.
+The input to this script is the annotated merged structure CSV file for a given platform (e.g., Facebook_Merged_Structures_Annotated.csv).
+Variables marked with an ID in the KeepID column are selected as those to be retained.
+The CSV includes information about the data’s nested structure — specifying both the containing file and the exact path to each target variable within it.

+2) **Entry Creation** – The script processes this information to create Entry objects.
+Each Entry defines the properties of every variable to extract, its path within the original JSON file, and the name of the resulting table.
+These entries are automatically saved in the file entries_data.py.

+3) **Data Extraction and Table Generation** – The generated entries are then imported into the platform-specific donation flow scripts (e.g., facebook.py, tiktok.py).
+These scripts orchestrate the entire process — locating the data files, applying the parsing logic described by each Entry, and constructing the final interpretable tables for donation.

 #### The Code
 The annotated merged structure CSVs are used as input to run the [generate_entries.py](https://github.com/what-if-horizon/what-if-data-donation/blob/master/structure_donations/generate_entries.py) (structure_donations/generate_entries.py) which outputs the entries_data.py.
 Only variables specified in the 'KeepID' column are included.
 This entries_data.py script serves as input for the [donation flow scripts](https://github.com/what-if-horizon/what-if-data-donation/tree/master/packages/python/port/donation_flows) which flatten the JSONs into tables and provide these tables to the participants in the user interface.
+To generate these entries, just run the following code:

 ```
 python3 structure_donations/generate_entries.py
 ```